MystenLabs/sui/sdk/dapp-kit/README.md

 To use our provided UI components, you will need to import the dApp Kit's CSS stylesheet into your dApp as shown below.
-For more information regarding customization options, check out the respective documentation pages the components and [theming](https://sui-typescript-docs.vercel.app/dapp-kit/themes).
+For more information regarding customization options, check out the respective documentation pages for the components and [theming](https://sui-typescript-docs.vercel.app/dapp-kit/themes).

 ```tsx